josefhoppe/py-raccoon/README.md

 [![Package version on PyPI](https://img.shields.io/pypi/v/py-raccoon?logo=pypi&logoColor=ffd242)](https://pypi.org/project/py-raccoon/)

 PyRaCCooN (**Ra**ndom **C**ell **Co**mplexes **o**n **N**etworks) randomly generates cell complexes and and provides an approximation for the number of simple cycles (by length) on a graph.
+PyRaCCooN also exposes the spanning-tree-based algorithm that samples the cycle space via an API, to enable easy adoption for further analyses.
 To see how to use PyRaCCooN, check out the Jupyter [examples](https://github.com/josefhoppe/py-raccoon/tree/main/examples) or the short examples below.

-For more information on the theory and algorithmics, see our paper [*Random Abstract Cell Complexes*](https://arxiv.org/abs/2406.01999) on arXiv.
-The [Evaluation Code](https://github.com/josefhoppe/random-abstract-cell-complexes) is also available on Github.

-More specifically, it
+For the sampling, PyRaCCooN

 - generates random cell complexes by sampling an Erdös-Rényi Graph and random 2-cells, or
 - samples random 2-cells on arbitrary graphs.

-Note that the sampling algorithm is approximate and designed to work on ER graphs, so the distribution of cycles sampled on other graphs may be less accurate.
+For all tasks, it uses the same sampling algorithm that is designed to work on ER-graphs, so the approximation may be less accurate on other graphs.
-Our aforementioned paper contains some analysis of the accuracy on non-ER graphs.
+In general, it works well if the graph is globally well-connected and has a small diameter.
+If the graph is planar, it tends to significantly underestimate the occurrence probability.

+For more information on the theory, algorithmics, and accuracy, see our paper [*Random Abstract Cell Complexes*](https://arxiv.org/abs/2406.01999) on arXiv.
+The [Evaluation Code](https://github.com/josefhoppe/random-abstract-cell-complexes) is also available on Github.

 If you use PyRaCCooN, please cite the following paper:

 ```
 @misc{hoppe2024random,
-      title={Random Abstract Cell Complexes},
+      title={{Random Abstract Cell Complexes}},
       author={Josef Hoppe and Michael T. Schaub},
       year={2024},
       eprint={2406.01999},